rameshpokharel21/spring-jwt/README.md

 # 😊😊spring-jwt🎈🎈

-This is simple spring boot project and spring data jpa, postgresql, spring security, and JWT.
-The purpose is to use JWT.
+This is simple spring boot project and spring data jpa, postgresql, spring security, and JWT with cookie.
+The purpose is to use JWT with cookie.

 I have used .env file to save most secrets and load it through bash file(.sh file) and create corresponding constants in